Configuring Windows 11 Insider Previews for Optimal Performance: A Practical Guide

 - Check privacy and diagnostic settings so Copilot behaviour is predictable while you test.

 Verification: measure CPU use in Task Manager before and after enabling Copilot.
-If CPU or memory jumps significantly, disable Copilot and repeat tests.
+If CPU or memory jumps significantly, disable Copilot and repeat the tests.

 Monitoring System Performance After Changes